Travel from China to Vietnam by Railway

 Day 1: TRAVEL FROM BEIJING BY HIGHSPEED TRAIN TO LUOYANG, CITY OF THE PEONY FLOWER, CHINA

 Pick up at your hotel in Beijing.
 Transfer to Beijing West Railway Station.
-Transfer by comfortable CRH highspeed train in just over 4 hours to Luoyang Longmeng Station.
+Train journey by comfortable CRH highspeed train in just over 4 hours to Luoyang Longmen Station.

 The city Luoyang is located in the west of Henan province and belongs to the six old metropolises of China.
 Luoyang became a capital for the first time in 771 B.C. during the Zhou Dynasty.
 Under the later Han emperors (25-225 A.D.)
 Luoyang rose then again to the capital.